samithawijesekara/Send-Me-a-Message/README.md

 If the message is successfully sent you will get the alert.<br><br>
 <img src="img/b.JPG"><br><br>

-If you send a message to me I can seen your message on Google sheet and I'll reply soon.❤️😍
+If you sent a message to me I can see your message on Google sheet and I'll reply soon to your email address which you provide me in the form.❤️😍
 <img src="img/c.JPG"><br><br>